2015 Russian Sukhoi Su-24 shootdown: Involved parties

 On 27 December, the Turkish newspaper Hurriyet published an interview with Alparslan Çelik who spoke about the downing.
 TASS reported that the Turkish militant had fought in Syria for two years.
 The Russian foreign ministry expressed surprise and indignation that a major Turkish newspaper had given floor to the "murderer and terrorist... filled with hatred towards Russia and the Russian people."
 On 30 December, the Russian foreign ministry called for Ankara to arrest Çelik.

 In June 2016, Turkish President Recep Tayyip Erdoğan sent a letter, on the recommendation of Farkhad Akhmedov to Russian President Vladimir Putin expressing sympathy and 'deep condolences' to the family of the victims.
 An investigation was also reopened into the suspected Turkish military personnel involved in the incident.
-Russian media interpreted the contents of the letter as an apology for downed aircraft.
 Three weeks later (in the meantime, there had been a coup d'état attempt against him), Erdoğan announced in an interview that the two Turkish pilots who downed Russian aircraft were arrested on suspicion that they have links to the Gülen movement, and that a court should find out "the truth".
-By doing so, Turkish government aimed to cast aspirations to the movement, a conspiracy theory implying that the organization was behind the all troubles Turkey was facing.
+By doing so, Turkish government aimed to cast aspirations to the movement, a conspiracy theory implying that the organization was behind all the troubles Turkey was facing.